Upgrade to v2

 Using v1 and v2 code together

-We do not recommend using the v1 and v2 SDKs together in the same code.
-It is technically possible to use v1 and v2 in the same code because they use different Azure namespaces.
+We don't recommend using the v1 and v2 SDKs together in the same code.
+It's technically possible to use v1 and v2 in the same code because they use different Azure namespaces.
 However, there are many classes with the same name across these namespaces (like Workspace, Model) which can cause confusion and make code readability and debuggability challenging.

 Important